Brora Golf Club may be the least known and truest test of classic links golf

 The greens are encircled by a thin piece of electric wire, which keeps the nearby sheep and cattle off the surfaces, but does little to affect the high-stepping golfers.

-Perhaps the best part about this hidden gem is that it's still possible to play on a weekday afternoon almost totally alone in just over three hours, all for the absurdly cheap price of $25 pounds (about $40 American).
+Perhaps the best part about this hidden gem is that it's still possible to play on a weekday afternoon almost totally alone in just over three hours, all for a very reasonable green fee.
 Take the Brora layout and place it on any coastline in the U.S. or just about anywhere else for that matter and the price automatically goes up five or six times.

-The sum of $25 pounds is what Braid, the five-time Open Championship winner, charged the Brora members when he took the train north from London to walk the course with course leaders in the early 1920s and quickly returned home to stretch out his proposed upgrade.
+Braid, the five-time Open Championship winner, charged the Brora members $25 pounds when he took the train north from London to walk the course with course leaders in the early 1920s and quickly returned home to stretch out his proposed upgrade.

-The course, thankfully, has changed very little since Braid worked his architectural magic and today is the proud home of the James Braid Golfing Society led by President, multiple Open Championship winner, Peter Thomson, and former European Ryder Cup player, Ronan Rafferty.
+The course, thankfully, has changed very little since Braid worked his architectural magic and today is the proud home of the James Braid Golfing Society.
 For decades, the true golfing purist have made it a point to encounter Brora once in their golfing lifetime and most first-timers will tell you, it's certainly worth the journey.
 While only playing 6,110 yards from the back tees, Braid's links has enough mixture of bent grass greens and beach sand, burn water and spiky gorse, not to mention blind shots and the loud surf, to get anyone's attention.